Focused Estate, Elder, and LLC Services for Oakland and Macomb Families

 Your certificate of trust serves as proof of your trustee’s authority to manage your trust assets.
 Banks, title companies, and other institutions may require this document before allowing access to your trust accounts or property.

-Your power of attorney delegating parental consent allows you to temporarily give another adult authority to make important decisions for your child, such as medical care and school matters.
+Your delegation of parental power allows you to temporarily give another adult authority to make important decisions for your child, such as medical care and school matters.
 It ensures your child is cared for by someone you trust while you’re away, without legal complications.

 Thomas Legal, PLLC